veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 > NEW IN 2.3: `anka mount` and the automated current directory mounting for `anka run` are not available by default with Big Sur VMs.
 You can install addons using `anka start -o addons 11.0.X` and then choosing `Legacy addons` under the installer Options to enable them, but it requires manual approval/steps through the GUI.

-### Anka Build Cloud Controller & Registry 1.12.0 (1.12.0-65cba643) - Dec 1st, 2020
-- Bug Fix: Uninstaller throws exit code of 1
-- New Feature: Allow configuration of TLS/SSL Protocols and Ciphers for Controller & Registry
-- (Standalone Registry: 1.12.0-1f2c3e1)

 ### Jenkins Plugin 2.3.0 - Dec 1st, 2020
 - New Feature: Disable appending timestamp to Cache Builder/tags

+### TeamCity Plugin version 1.7.1 - July 7, 2020
+- Bug Fix: Long-running threads were being created
+- Bug Fix: UI Slowness the more Instances/Agents you created
+- Bug Fix: HTTPS without certificate authentication enabled doesn't work

+---

+## Previous Versions

 ### Packer Plugin 1.6.0 - Dec 1st, 2020
 - Better logging, examples for Catalina, bug fixes, and security/module updates